-We explained the technical differences between Linear and Circular Polarized antennas previously.
+This post explains the differences between Linear and Circular Polarized antennas in a bit more detail.

-Circular polarized (CP) antennas are the standard aftermarket upgrade for most FPV systems, because: 1. linear polarized (LP) antennas are very sensitive to multipathing interference; 2.
-LP antennas have to be aligned to work well.
-Antenna alignment is very hard to maintain on a quadcopter as it’s moving around all the time.
+- LP antennas have to be aligned well to work well, however antenna alignment is very hard to maintain on a quadcopter as it’s rotating around all axes constantly

-Multi-Pathing is interference/noise in your video feed, it happens when video signal bounces off objects such as trees, walls or ground, the reflected signals become out of phase and could interfere with the main signal.
+Multi-Pathing is interference/noise in your video feed, it happens when video signal bounces off objects such as walls and ground, the reflected signals become out of phase and could interfere with the main signal.
 Multipath interference often appears as random static in the video feed.

-Therefore, for general mini quad FPV flying it’s best to use circular polarized antennas.
-However pilots sometime schoose linear polarized antennas because they are smaller, lighter, and more durable, although they do have worse RF performance.
+For general FPV drone flying, it’s recommended to use circular polarized antennas.
+However, some pilots might prefer specially made LP antennas, because they can be made smaller, lighter, and more durable, despite of the worse RF performance.